Resources created and curated to support the growth of impact investing, for those new to the field and for experienced practitioners.

 Among LIIF's recent projects is the rehabilitation of a historic building into a highly integrated mixed-use facility, anchored by arts, education and healthcare tenants.
 Built in 1927, the art deco Sears Roebuck & Co distribution center was once the largest building in Memphis, TN, and a significant source of employment and economic activity.
 In 2017, after 20 years of disuse, the building reopened as Crosstown Concourse, one of the largest historic redevelopment projects in state history, and is expected to create nearly 900 permanent jobs at full capacity.
 Thanks in part to a $10 million investment from LIIF, nonprofits have leased space in the building alongside a charter high school, healthcare clinic, a teacher residency and graduate urban education program, a wellness and fitness center, art exhibition space, a cancer treatment center and more.

-Daniel Nissenbaum – President & CEO More Info
+Daniel Nissenbaum – Chief Executive Officer More Info

 Mr. Nissenbaum is LIIF’s President and Chief Executive Officer.
 Mr. Nissenbaum serves on numerous boards including Primary Care Development Corporation and Community Restoration Corporation.
 He was also previously Chairman of the Board of Governors and a Trustee for the National Housing Conference.
 Prior to LIIF, Mr. Nissenbaum was a Managing Director at Goldman Sachs, where he oversaw Community Reinvestment Act compliance for the firm’s Urban Investment Group.
 Mr. Nissenbaum earned a Masters of Business Administration from Columbia Business School.